What is an Apostile?

 - Upon receipt of the request in the Registrar’s Office, the process is as follows:

 - The transcript and/or diploma is signed on the back by the Registrar and notarized.
 The notarization includes all the usual information necessary for a notarized document.

 - The signed document(s), student-addressed envelope, check, and cover letter from the Registrar’s Office are then mailed to the Secretary of State’s office at the address below.
-Their certification information is available via their website at the following URL: http://sos.mt.gov/Notary/Certifications/
+Their certification information is available on the Secretary of State’s office website.

 - Students may expedite the process by requesting and paying for overnight delivery of the document(s) through any or all phases of the process.